PaxInstruments/t400-firmware/README.md

 Firmware for the Pax Instruments T400 temperature datalogger

 ## Setup
 1. Install the Arduino IDE from http://arduino.cc/en/Main/Software.
-Compiles under 1.0.6 and 1.5.8.
+This code is developed using Arcuino IDE 1.6, but may work under versions 1.0.6 and 1.5.8.
 2. Install the following Arduino libraries.
   - U8Glib graphical LCD https://github.com/PaxInstruments/u8glib
   - MCP3424 ADC https://github.com/PaxInstruments/MCP3424